Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Preliminary

+Also $\sigma $ will be positive and large enough in the most of the statements\footnote{ In contrast to non-magnetic case we are not obsessed here to making $\sigma $ as small as possible but we are still pushing hard $l$ down.}.

-In this paper I consider $d=2$ and $d=3$ only.
-For $d\ge 4$ the sharp remainder estimate was not derived even in the smooth case due to lack of the canonical form\footnote {Because of variable multiplicities of the eigenvalues of the matrix magnetic intensity and their ``high-order resonances'' when one of their linear combination with integer coefficients vanishes.}.
-However, in some of the next articles I will to cover multidimensional case as well, using the idea of the partial canonical form of this work.
-However, a higher smoothness will be required.
+In this Chapter we consider $d=2$ and $d=3$ only.
+For $d\ge 4$ the sharp remainder estimate was not derived so far in this book even in the smooth case due to lack of the canonical form\footnote{ Because of variable multiplicities of the eigenvalues of the matrix magnetic intensity and their ``high-order resonances'' when one of their linear combination with integer coefficients vanishes.}.
+However, in the next few chapters we will to cover multidimensional case as well, using the idea of the partial canonical form introduced here\Note{Pending.
+See my papers \cite{ivrii:IRO4} for non-degenerate case like $d=2$, \cite{ivrii:IRO5} for uniformly degenerate case like $d=3$ and \cite{ivrii:IRO8, ivrii:IRO9} for $4$-dimensional degenerating case.}.
+However, a higher smoothness may be required.